Fredkim-labs/osticket-prereqs/README.md

 - The first step is to create a Virtual Machine (VM) on Azure.
 - Create a Resource Group - osTicket
 - Choose Windows 10 Pro, version 22H2.
-- Make sure to set the size to either 2 or 4 vcpus and 16 GiB memory.
+- Set the size to 2 or 4 vcpus and 16 GiB memory.
 I chose 4 vcpus for better performance.

 ![image](https://github.com/user-attachments/assets/756a4c35-ae2b-49c2-98b3-1e72874e57fc)